lerna/lerna/README.md

 Topological sorting can cause concurrency bottlenecks if there are a small number of packages with many dependents or if some packages take a disproportionately long time to execute.
 The `--no-sort` option disables sorting, instead executing tasks in an arbitrary order with maximum concurrency.

+This option can also help if you run multiple "watch" commands.
+Since `lerna run` will execute commands in topologically sorted order, it can end up waiting for a command before moving on.
+This will block execution when you run "watch" commands, since they typically never end.
+An example of a "watch" command is [running `babel` with the `--watch` CLI flag](https://babeljs.io/docs/usage/cli/#babel-compile-files).

 #### --hoist [glob]

 Install external dependencies matching `glob` at the repo root so they're